brainrepo/brainrepo-2023/src/content/blog/calvino-refactoring.md

 Knowing the rules, we no longer need to rack our brains looking for patterns or making wrong assumptions.

 Because of that, when we learn something that is not obvious from our code, we need to memorize it.
-But*,* unfortunately*,* our memorization ability is finite (mine is very limited), and, like the ancient scribes, when we achieve to solve the puzzle, we need to formalize our understood bringing it out from our minds and putting it into code (I mean not only on writing code but perhaps removing it is more important 😀).
+But, unfortunately, our memorization ability is finite (mine is very limited), and, like the ancient scribes, when we achieve to solve the puzzle, we need to formalize our understood bringing it out from our minds and putting it into code (I mean not only on writing code but perhaps removing it is more important 😀).

 ## The pitfalls in the search for consistency